Lufthansa expands Germanwings to counter no-frills rivals

 The German airline has been hit hard by low-cost rivals in Europe and by competition from Middle East airlines on its more lucrative long-haul flights.

-Among cost-cutting measures designed to boost annual earnings by 1.5 billion euros ($1.9 billion) from 2011 levels by the end of 2014, its flights within Germany and Europe - called point-to-point services - will be operated by Germanwings from Jan.
-1.
+Among cost-cutting measures designed to boost annual earnings by 1.5 billion euros from 2011 levels by the end of 2014, its flights within Germany and Europe - called point-to-point services - will be operated by Germanwings from January 1.

 Flights to and from its hubs in Frankfurt and Munich, which connect with long-haul services, will remain Lufthansa-branded, while Germanwings will offer a lower-priced alternative on other routes, Lufthansa Chief Executive Christoph Franz told journalists on Thursday.